sarjanthecoder/real-time-chatting-web-application/README.md

 # real-time-chatting-web-application# DevChat - Real-Time Messaging Application
-not devloped fullu there is a lot of bugs and issues wait we will update it
+<h1>not devloped full there is a lot of bugs and issues wait we will update it </h1>

 ## 🚀 Introduction